Canon M100 vs Fujifilm X70

 It is notable that the X70 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M100 does not feature such a mic input.

 Both the M100 and the X70 have been discontinued, but can regularly be found used on ebay.
 The X70 was replaced by the Fujifilm XF10, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the M100 and X70 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Fujifilm X70 Manual.

 So what is the bottom line?
 Is the Canon M100 better than the Fujifilm X70 or vice versa?
 The listing below highlights the relative strengths of the two models.